ARM-software/acle/README.md

 under the Apache 2.0 license.
 Contributions to these files are accepted under the same license.

+## Past contributors

+The [list below](#contributors) represents the list of people that have been contributing since July 2021, when the ACLE specifications were released with an open source license.

+However, the ACLE is a collective project that was started few years ago, and that since then has seen the contribution of many people before it was released as an open source project.

 ## Contributors ✨

-The list below represents the list of (wonderful!) people that have been contributing since July 2021 ([emoji key](https://allcontributors.org/docs/en/emoji-key)), when the ACLE specifications were released with an open source license.

-Before that time many other people contributed to ACLE.
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->